 Representative Presence

-Reservations are non-transferable and the table must be staffed at all times by a member of the sponsoring organization.
-Those staffing the table are responsible for managing the table’s operations and ensuring compliance with all policies.
+Reservations are non-transferable, and the table must be staffed at all times by a member of the student organization or office requesting the table.
+The requesting organization or office is responsible for managing the table’s operations and ensuring compliance with all applicable policies.

 Conduct and Engagement

-Representatives must conduct themselves in a manner consistent with MIT’s mission, values, and culture.
+Representatives must comply with the law, adhere to all existing MIT policies and guidelines, and conduct themselves in a manner consistent with MIT’s mission, values, and culture.
 Specifically:

 - Interactions must be courteous and non-disruptive.